jagerman/loki-multi-sn/README.md

   about this).

 As an example, let's say I have chosen the number 42.
-Then my public IP will have services on ports 22142, 22242, 22542, and 11142; with internal (localhost) ports 22342 and 22442.
-(If you are using a firewall that blocks everything, add appropriate exceptions for *each* SN's four public ports).
+Then my public IP will have services on ports 20242, 22142, 22242, 22542, and 11142; with internal (localhost) ports 22342 and 22442.
+(If you are using a firewall that blocks everything, add appropriate exceptions for *each* SN's five public ports).

 ### Enabling the service